Main researcher of Edul@b

 Degree in Psychology from the Universitat Autònoma of Barcelona; Degree in Audiovisual Communication from the Open University of Catalonia; Official Master’s Degree in Cognitive and Communication Psychology from the Universitat Autònoma of Barcelona.

-His research focuses on the impact of new technologies in the education and communication fields, and, more specifically, in the uses of virtual reality for the transmission of scientific concepts.
+His research focuses on the use of new technologies in the education and communication fields and more specifically in the opportunities of social media for learning and professional development.

 PhD in the Information and Knowledge Society Programme from the UOC; Bachelor of Science in Education from the University degli Studi di Firenze; Master in Multimedia Content Design (RAI – Radio Televisione Italiana) and various specializations in cultural and social media marketing communication.